-The issue does not stop there however, as even if an expert is instructed to carry out a herbicide treatment to the infestation, the property value may still be reduced by around 3-6%.
+The issue does not stop there, however, as even if an expert is instructed to carry out a herbicide treatment to the Japanese knotweed infestation, the house price/property value may still be reduced by around 3-6%.
 Similarly, even if the Japanese knotweed is fully excavated from the property, there is still a risk that some root material may remain and that risk alone can reduce the property value by between 1-3%.
 With herbicide treatments – depending on plot size – costing £1,000-£3,000 – and excavations costing £10,000-£15,000, the best route of action depends on the value of the property.

-Obviously any reduction in value to a property is detrimental, however the higher the value of the property, the larger the reduction in value.
+Obviously, any reduction in the value of a property is detrimental, however the higher the value of the property, the larger the reduction in value.
 By way of example, if a person was to purchase a property for £500,000 and subsequently discovered a Japanese knotweed infestation, even if a herbicide treatment was carried out, the property would still suffer around a £15,000-£30,000 loss in value.

-If you suspect that your property has an infestation of Japanese knotweed, we recommending contacting us to discuss your options and to establish whether you may have a claim.
+If you suspect that your property has an infestation of Japanese knotweed, we recommend contacting us to discuss your options and to establish whether you may have a claim.